-As you can see, wordpress has been steadily increasing its market share by ~1-4% (in overall market share figures) for the past 8 years.
+As you can see, WordPress has been steadily increasing its market share by ~1-4% (in overall market share figures) for the past 8 years.
 And it shows no signs of slowing down.
-And of the world's websites that were created with an identifiable CMS, Wordpress accounted for a whopping 65.3% of them.
+Of the world's websites that were created with an identifiable CMS, WordPress accounted for a whopping 65.3% of them.
 Its closest competitor, Shopify, is still a distant second, driving only 4.4% of sites sampled.

-In the last five years, WordPress has gone from being used by 32.7% of the 10 million most visited websites in the world, to being used by 43%, surpassing the growth of all its competitors.
+In the last five years, WordPress has seen remarkable growth, surpassing all its competitors.
 The chart below shows how WordPress's market share has grown over time compared to other platforms.
-This graph shows how open source competitors Joomla and Drupal are losing market share relative to WordPress.
+It is clear that open source competitors Joomla and Drupal are losing market share relative to WordPress.
 In fact, WordPress is the only open source system with a significant market share to keep growing.

 Shopify, Wix and Squarespace are also growing, however, they run on proprietary platforms.
 Looking at Ahrefs for a comparison, we can see that people searched for Wix 6.8 million times versus WordPress, which was searched 5.8 million times.
 It is important to note that Wix is a publicly traded company and that a fair share of the stake in Wix could come from shareholders.
 This can give us an idea of the interest in these two companies and perhaps a little information about their comparative sizes.
 The introduction of WooCommerce (which was acquired by Automattic in 2017) has helped WordPress stay competitive and relevant in the area of e-commerce.